Why do kids need to learn parenting skills? To become empathetic individuals today and nurturing parents tomorrow..

 - Can increase academic achievement by promoting your students’ social/emotional skills

-- Helps teachers learn valuable behavior management techniques
+- Teachers learn valuable behavior management options

 - Promotes a more peaceful classroom and school environment

-- Provides parent education and engagement
+- Provides parent engagement

-- teaching children parenting skills, and
+- teaching children parenting skills

 - teachers implementing the program note improved student behavior